lucaswadedavis/doorman/README.md

 # Doorman

-Exercises for the doormen.
+Exercises and notes for the doormen.

-## Facts

 ### HTTP Verbs